zrbrown/mindecrire/README.md

 `spring.security.oauth2.client.registration.github.*`: While `github` is used here, any of Spring's supported OAuth2 providers can be used.
 If you use another authorization provider, ensure it is changed here.
 Using Github requires creating a Github App and generating a client secret.

+##### Friendly SSL

+`friendly-ssl.auto-renew-enabled` will configure Friendly SSL to automatically renew the TLS/SSL certificate at the default time before its expiration.
+If you don't want this, remove that property or set it to `false`.

+See [Friendly SSL](https://github.com/zrbrown/friendly-ssl) for more configuration options.
+Note that the manual certificate renewal and TOS agreement endpoints are disabled by default, so these  operations (particularly agreeing to TOS) will require server access.

 ### CSS